Myki smart card

 When travelling on public transport using Myki, you don't need to work out which is the appropriate type of ticket to buy or to have money on hand to cover the fare.
 Simply touch your Myki card on a Myki reader when you board and also when you leave your public transport and the best fare is automatically calculated and deducted from your stored balance.
 Note that it is not necessary to touch off when using trams as a default fare is applied, unless your tram journey is only within zone 2 and you wish to touch off to claim a cheaper fare.

 Children aged 3 years or under travel on public transport for free, thus they do not require a Myki card.

-Interstate and international visitors to Victoria may consider buying a Myki Explorer.
+Regional, interstate and international visitors to Melbourne may consider buying a Myki Explorer.
 It is pre-loaded with enough money to provide you with unlimited travel for one day throughout Melbourne's metropolitan public transport network.
 It includes handy maps and discounts offers at a selection of popular attractions.

 Myki is the only ticketing system in use within metropolitan Melbourne and surrounding regional areas where your journey does not extend further from Melbourne than Ballarat, Bendigo, Geelong (including Bellarine Peninsula), Seymour and Traralgon.
 Outside of that area, you will require a paper ticket.

 If you are travelling on trains further away from Melbourne than Ballarat, Bendigo, Geelong, Seymour or Traralgon, this is regarded as a long distance service and you will require a valid V/Line paper ticket, even if your journey commences within areas covered by Myki.

 For bus travellers, V/Line paper tickets are only required if you travel on bus networks that are outside of the Melbourne metropolitan area and are also outside of bus networks that operate within Ballarat, Bendigo, Geelong (including Bellarine Peninsula), Latrobe Valley and Seymour.